natecraddock/ziglua/docs.md

 ## Examples

-Here are more thorough examples that show off the ziglua bindings in context.
-All examples use previously documented [`build.zig`](#build-documentation) setup.
+Here are more thorough examples that show off the Ziglua bindings in context.
+All examples use the previously documented [`build.zig`](#build-documentation) setup.

 ### Simple Lua Interpreter